Class field towers and minimal models: Preliminaries

 \subsection{Algebraic surfaces}

 An algebraic surface is a variety $S$ of the complex dimension $2$.
-One can identify $S$ with a complex surface and therefore with a smooth 4-dimensional manifold $\mathscr{M}$.
+One can identify the non-singular variety $S$ with a complex surface and therefore with a smooth 4-dimensional manifold $\mathscr{M}$.
 In what follows, we denote by $\mathbb{E}_S$ the Etesi $C^*$-algebra of $\mathscr{M}$ corresponding to the surface $S$.

 The map $\phi: S\dashrightarrow S'$ is called rational, if it is given by a rational function.
 The rational maps cannot be composed unless they are dominant, i.e. the image of $\phi$ is Zariski dense in $S'$.
 The map $\phi$ is birational, if the inverse $\phi^{-1}$ is a rational map.
 A birational map $\epsilon: S\dashrightarrow S'$ is called a blow-up, if it is defined everywhere except for a point $p\in S$ and a rational curve $C\subset S'$, such that $\epsilon^{-1}(C)=p$.
 Every birational map $\phi: S\dashrightarrow S'$ is composition of a finite number of the blow-ups, i.e. $\phi=\epsilon_1\circ\dots\circ\epsilon_k$.